c0nfig-17/proxymydll/README.md

 ```

 ## Aditional Content
-You will have /add directory with secure32.dll and OneDriveSetup.exe as additional resources to easly proxy this dll.
+You will have /add directory with secure32.dll as additional resources to easly proxy this dll.
+You can download for example [OneDrive](https://www.microsoft.com/es-es/microsoft-365/onedrive/download) to proxy the installer.

 ## Demo
 <a href="https://asciinema.org/a/5OqPD3nq6z9GOfhawzFA4Wgu4" target="_blank"><img src="https://asciinema.org/a/5OqPD3nq6z9GOfhawzFA4Wgu4.svg" /></a>

+## To-do
+- Add to my blog proxymydll demo, usage and theory